littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 The field of civics mods has gotten more crowded, so I figured it would make sense to make a note about compatibility.
 This mod only adds new things to the game, in new files.
 There's no possibility of my mod conflicting with another due to both editing base game files.
 That said, there's no guarantee that all the civic combinations between my mods and others will make sense or be balanced.
 Also, if a mod radically changes the way ethics work (especially renaming the base ethics), compatibility will be shaky at best.

 5. Changes

+v1.3.1 (12-07-18) - Stellaris 2.2 Le Guin Future-Proofing
+-Updated compatible version number.
+-Commented out or pruned various legacy entries.
+-Crusader Kingdom government type has more specific requirements (civics in addition to ethos).
+-Supremacist Demagoguery no longer bound to any authority type, but conflicts with Fanatic Purifiers (it was always supposed to be a lesser/poser version of that civic anyway.)
+-New government types added for change to Supremacist Demagoguery.
+-Changed Syndicalism government to Market Socialism.
+(But don't worry, the Space Wobblies will return in a new form someday!)

 v1.3 (11-25-18) - Better Names Project
 -Complete rework of random name system to provide more flavor and distinction to empire names.
 Ranomly spawned empires should now have names that give you some indication of what their government is like (authority and/or ethos).
 Base game random names still exist and may show up, but are heavily out-weighted.